LeszekBlazewski/wakemeup-manager/README.md

 chmod 440 /target/etc/sudoers.d/labnopass
 ```

+The name `lab` corresponds to the equivalent `username_linux` from hosts.yml file created in the next sections.
+If you also will generate tokens, for student accounts, make sure to add `/sbin/chpasswd` at the end so the app can modify the password.

 4. **If you need the choose system to boot functionality**

 This step is optional because it's not needed for the app to work properly.
 If you run only one system on the given machine, you can **safely skip this step**.
 If you need it, you need to ensure that the following requirements are met: